Dairy is Whey More than Milk

 Whey protein is easily digested and works well in products designed to quickly provide nutrients to the body.
 Bodybuilders have used it for years after working out, and the rest of the world is catching on to whey protein’s health benefits.

 Literally thousands of new applications are being created every year.
 Whey protein has become a common ingredient in pancake mix, soup, chocolate bars, chips and more.

 Yet, most people don’t know where whey protein comes from.
 In one study, only 25 percent knew it comes from milk.
 More people (29 percent) thought whey protein is a wheat product.

 What exactly is whey protein?
 The famous nursery rhyme provides a clue.

 "Little Miss Muffet sat on a tuffet, eating her curds and whey; along came a spider, who sat down beside her and frightened Miss Muffet away."

 Whey is the liquid expelled from curds during the making of cheese.
 Years ago, whey was mostly discarded, put on farmers’ fields or given to nutrition-savvy people like Miss Muffet.
-Today, the United States is meeting increasing global demand of whey protein, with minimal processing, into three main types of powders:
+Today, the United States is meeting increasing global demand of whey protein, with minimal processing, by turning it into three main types of powders:

 - Sweet Whey (DSW)

 - Whey Protein Concentrate (WPC) is more concentrated, with common protein levels of 34 percent or 80 percent (WPC34 and WPC80).

 - Whey Protein Isolate (WPI) has even higher protein content, 90% or greater.